parumahajan24/Web-Programming-Labs/README.md

 ## All the labs grow in difficulty level from Lab 1 to Lab 10

-### Let's conenct on LinekdIn: https://www.linkedin.com/in/parulmahajan24/
+### Let's connect on LinekdIn: https://www.linkedin.com/in/parulmahajan24/

 Enjoy :)